-Overcoming narcissist abuse, by Elizabeth Shaw.
+Overcoming Narcissistic abuse, by Elizabeth Shaw – Life Coach.

 Even when you know it’s not them because they’re miles away, your body goes into that panic and that stress.
-Your adrenaline starts pumping and it can last for hrs after you heard the sound or whatever moment reminded you.
+Your adrenaline starts pumping, and it can last for hrs after you heard the sound or whatever moment reminded you.

 Becoming aware that this happens and why it happens is a good start to processing it and moving forward.
 It’s rediscovering that it’s just a memory and your imagination is just sending you on edge because of the past, tell yourself that nothing is about to happen.

 It could be the stress of it all now you are out and dealing with it all, the anger, the shock of everything that happened to you, now you are back to reality.